-In the SRM process, we want to make productive decisions about the things that can go wrong in different levels (Business, project, and software), understand the importance of each risk and his severity, create a dedicated strategy to handle it, and finally implement the strategy to remove it.
+In the SRM process, we want to make effective decisions about the things that can go wrong at different levels (Business, project, and software), understand the importance of each risk and its severity, create a dedicated strategy to handle it, and finally implement the strategy to remove it.

 The 5 phases of Software risk management

-Risk Analyze - In this stage, we need to determine the level of risk for each item in the list we prepared in stage one, the level of risk is determined by the likelihood of the risk to occur and on the impact that he has on the project.
+Risk Analyze - In this stage, we need to determine the level of risk for each item in the list we prepared in stage one; the level of risk is determined by the likelihood of the risk occurring and its impact on the project.

 Plan/implementation - Based on the analyzed information, a plan is created and implemented (this plan is set to handle each risk with the corresponding set of actions).

-Track/Monitor - Tracking the set of decisions and actions that issued.
+Track/Monitor - Tracking the set of decisions and actions that are issued.

 Controlling - Fixing any deviations that occurred at the implantation stage.